-These organisations can also help family members and relatives of the gambling addicts in the most challenging situations.
+These organisations can also help family members and relatives of gambling addicts in the most challenging situations.

 The decision to stop gambling once and forever is the last step for those who realise that they cannot control their gambling behaviour anymore.
 However, there is always a temptation to start gambling again.
 If you want someone to handle your addiction, then you would prefer a self-exclusion from casinos, clubs, taverns, and other places where you could gamble.

 To wrap up, we have decided to share some myths about gambling with you.
-Here are 5 of the most popular myths about gambling for you to stay informed and forearmed:
+Here are 5 of the most popular myths about gambling for you to stay informed and forearmed.

-Basically, gambling addiction influences not only your financial status — addicted persons experience problems with socialisation and emotional instability.
+|🔔 As long as I can afford to gamble, it is not a problem.||Basically, gambling addiction influences not only your financial status — addicted people experience problems with socialisation and emotional instability.
 They usually ruin their families and hurt the people they love.
 Moreover, gambling addicts commonly overlook their financial issues and see their debts only when it is too late.|

 |🔔 You cannot always lose; at some point, your luck must change to better.||Most gamblers understand their winning chances in the wrong way because they tend to summarise their overall experience within a gambling session to one “winning probability”.
 In reality, every time a roulette spins or cards are dealt, you have the same chance to win, no matter how many times you have won or lost before.|

 |🔔 An addicted gambler is only the one who bets every day.||The main point of gambling addiction is not expressed in gaming session frequency or duration but in the consequences of uncontrolled betting.
 If you have debts and still cannot control your emotional impulse to bet further, then you probably have a problem with gambling, even if it happens once in your life.|

 |🔔 My relatives and friends are guilty of my addiction.||One of the common mistakes of an addicted person is to blame everyone around except him- or herself.
-The first step to treat gambling addiction is to accept your own fault.
+The first step to treating gambling addiction is to accept your own fault.
 Family members of an addicted gambler must not take the blame but help this person through professional treatment.|

 |🔔 An addicted gambler is easy to recognise.||One of the main symptoms of addicted behaviour is the denial of the problem by the gambler and attempts to hide it from relatives and friends.|